the-pyjamas/waterworks/README.md

-# Yazd Linux Water Treatment
+# Water Treatment

 The Water Treatment manager project.
-A minimal dashboard to record necessar things for this brand: **Yazd Linux Water Treatment**
+A minimal dashboard to record necessar things for a water treatment team.

 ---